 No one who asked for food was ever turned away.
 I suspect that hobos placed some mark on his premises so that other hobos would know that the Hudlins would feed anyone.

-In Peter’s day, African-Americans were generally denied public accommodations in St. Louis, so travelers stayed in people’s homes.
-Many famous people were frequent guests at his home, as well as his brother Joseph’s home in Chicago, including Frederick Douglas, who was the undisputed leader of African-Americans at home and abroad.
-Guests at his home included people who could share their knowledge of the arts and sciences with his family, and his family visited people with knowledge and skills.
-He would take his family to the educational and cultural events permitted to African-Americans in and near St. Louis.
+In Peter’s day African-Americans were generally denied public accommodations in St. Louis, so travelers stayed at peoples homes.
+Many famous people were frequent guests at his home (and his brother Joseph’s home in Chicago), including Frederick Douglas, who was the undisputed leader of African-Americans at home and abroad.

 Peter’s devotion to education is further revealed by the fact that his son, Richard A. Hudlin, was one of the small number of Americans of African or native American ancestry who graduated from a “white” college in that era.